-Bay Prawns -These have a transparent brown or green body with green tips in the end of the tails and brown speckling.
+- Bay Prawns -These have a transparent brown or green body with green tips at the end of the tails and brown speckling.

 Fresh Green Prawns and Health

-Research show that green prawns provide lot of health related benefits to the body and can help to control cholesterol absorption in the body.
-Prawns can be an amazing low fat and low calorie ingredient to include in a healthy diet.
-They also supply good amount of protein to the body and have omega-3, which is said to be a good fat in preventing heart disease and increasing blood circulation.
+Research shows that green prawns provide a lot of health-related benefits to the body and can help to control cholesterol absorption in the body.
+Prawns can be an amazing low fat and low-calorie ingredient to include in a healthy diet.
+They also supply a good amount of protein to the body and have omega-3, which is said to be a good fat in preventing heart disease and increasing blood circulation.
 The presence of vitamin V12, phosphorous, selenium, iodine and iron also makes prawns a great meal choice.
 So not only are they delicious, but they’re good for you too!

 How to Buy Prawns